We have five factories and 19 years of experience in plant extracts

 Diosmin

-Diosmin is a bioflavonoid that is often found in combination with Hesperidin in citrus fruits.
+Diosmin is a bioflavonoid that is often found in combination with hesperidin in citrus fruits.
 It is known for its ability to improve vascular health and reduce inflammation.
 Diosmin is also used to treat various conditions related to blood vessels, such as varicose veins and hemorrhoids.

 Naringenin